-Construct an algorithm in MATLAB for character recognition of handwritten digits.
+Construct an algorithm in MATLAB for character recognition of hand-written digits.
 Using a training set, compute an SVD of each matrix of digits of one kind.
 Use the first few (5-20) singular vectors as basis and classify unknown test digits according to how well they can be represented in terms of the respective bases (use the residual vector in the least squares problem as a measure).
 Try to tune the algorithm for accuracy of classification (varying the number of basis vectors).
-Check if all digits are equally easy or difficult to classify.
+Check if all digits $0, 1, \ldots, 9$ are equally easy to classify or if some digits are easy to confuse.

 Report the number of incorrectly classified digits in a table.
 Also look at some of those, and see that in many cases they are very badly written.